pd95/FaceFilter/README.md

 # Face Filter

-A simple, quick and dirty iPhone prototype to process an image and pixelate the faces.
+A simple proof-of-concept prototype for iPhone to process an image and pixelate/blur the faces detected.

-Based on Apples Vision framework the app detects faces in the image (load from your photo library) and applies a Core Image filter (Gaussian blur, square or hexagonal pixellate) onto the detected "face areas".
+To do its job, the app relies on Apples "Vision" framework to detect faces in the image and then applies Core Image filters (Gaussian blur, square or hexagonal pixellate) onto them.
+If not all faces have been detected, a long-press gesture allows the user to quickly add one.
+For each face the filter can be adjusted.
 The resulting filtered image can then be shared.

-## Possible improvements
+## Features

-This is not a finished app.
-It is a first prototype.
-There are various ideas for improvement:

-- "live" filter configuration instead of the modal sheet
-- manual adjustments (e.g. if a face has not or only partially been detected)
+- Import from photo library or directly from camera
+- Automatic face detection using Vision framework
+- Add a face manually using long-press gesture
+- Filter configuration for each face
+- Overview image showing "faces only"
+- Share the resulting image directly from the app or store it in the photo library
-- rewrite as a photo editing extension
+- Basic photo editing extension integrated. (=does not yet provide all the configuration features)
-- ...

 ## How to build

-1. Install Xcode and open the project `FaceFilter.codeproj`
+1. Install Xcode and open the project `FaceFilter.xcodeproj`

 2. Choose a simulator and press "run"
    (You will have to add images to the iOS Simulator using drag & drop, the camera is not available here.)